There is a cadre of people who claim to be fearless.

 The more enlightened INTJs worship at the altar of books, data, and facts and envision themselves as co-creators of their reality.

 Based on this notion, my mantra became, “I have to be consistently viewed as smart and strong, or I’ll become disempowered.
-And I will never allow weakness to creep into my life ever again.”
+And I will never allow weakness to creep into my life again.”

 This notion of co-creators is how enlightened INTJs view their role among brutes and lazy intellectuals who claim dominance in the world.